msword2image/msword2image-php/README.md

 // Please make sure output file is writable and input file is readable by your PHP process.
 ```

-### 4. Convert from Word document file to base 64 encoded string
+### 4. Convert from Word file to base 64 encoded string

 ```php
 $convert = new MsWordToImageConvert($apiUser, $apiKey);